NiekBeijloos/Design-Patterns/1. Creational/7. Comparison Creational patterns/README.md

 # Comparison Creational patterns

-## Simple factory, Factory method and Abstract Factory
+## Simple Factory, Factory Method and Abstract Factory

 ### Context
 'Factory pattern' is one of the most misused concepts within software development.
 'Factory pattern' does not exist according to the book Design Patterns written by the 'Gang of four'.
 When people use this term, it could be that they refer to a Simple factory (which is not a 'real' design pattern), the Factory method or the Abstract Factory.
 Maybe it is not important to address the exact design solution we are proposing.
 Maybe it is sufficient to just propose the intent: separating construction logic from our functional logic.
 I still believe it is valuable to know the difference, so we can be more exact in our communication.